 The freshwater tank is filled through either the Whale socket or the lockable cap on the side of the vehicle.
 A special filler hose is supplied for use with the Whale socket.

-All tanks and pipework are manufactured to food grade material specification.
+All tanks and pipework are manufactured to

 Breathers